supernovus/lum.not.js/README.md

   specified in either the constructor, or the compile() method.
 - As of `2.0` it's possible to create `Template` sub-classes and specify one of those when constructing the `Engine` instance.
+- As of `2.1` you can enable an optional feature that allows for more complex JS snippets to be used in templates.
+It's obviously an even bigger potential source of problems, so it's disabled by default.

 ## Template Syntax

 The default syntax is pretty simple, and intentionally quite limited.
-It has only two types of blocks.
+By default there are only two types of blocks (_var_ and _def_), with an optional third type (_fun_) able to be enabled via options.

 By default there are only two variables in the context of the template
 blocks: `it` is the data object passed to `render()`, and `this` is the compiled template definition object.
-You can define more variables in the scope of the template context using _define blocks_.
+You can define more variables in the scope of the template context using _define blocks_ (which internally build `let` statements in the compiled template function).

-There are no special blocks for conditional or repeatable sections.
-So `if` and `else` are nowhere to be seen in these templates; instead `test() ? trueValue : falseValue` or `it.var ?? 'default value'` are the way to do anything involving conditional text.
+Template conditionals and repeatable fragments are handled differently than in most template engines.
+Without enabling _fun blocks_, `if` and `else`, statements aren't able to be used.
+Simple conditionals may be done using `test() ? trueValue : falseValue` or `it.var ?? 'default value'` statements.
+Anything more advanced will likely require the use of _fun blocks_.

-There is a helper for working with iteration, but it requires defining the _item template_ separately from the _list template_.
+There is a built-in method for working with iteration.
+It requires defining the _item template_ separately from the _list template_.
+If you need more traditional `for` or `while` statements, you'll need to enable _fun blocks_, and then pray your blocks don't have any syntax errors in them.

 ### Define Context Variables

-Defining context variables for common objects is handy, and easy to do:
+Defining context variables for common objects is handy, and easy to do via _def_ blocks, which all have the same syntax:

 ```
 {{ user = it.getUser() }}
 ```

-Basically, a define block starts with a valid identifier followed by a single `=`, and then the value you are assigning as a standard JS expression, which has access to any of the current context variables.
+Basically, a define block starts with a valid _identifier_ followed by a single `=`, and then the value you are assigning as a standard JS expression, which has access to any of the current context variables.